 - Personal contact details such as name, title, addresses, phone numbers, and email addresses.

 - Information on your career interests, and goals — for example, on which problems you’d like to use your career to solve, or where you’d like to work.

 - Details of your past and current employment, including job titles, working hours, salaries, benefits, locations, and dates of employment.

 - Your previous engagements with the Effective Ventures Foundation, such as your attendance at relevant events, or activities on Effective Ventures Foundation websites including the 80,000 Hours website.

 - That you provide to us through online forms, such as your application for our 1-1 service.

-- That you provide to the Centre for Effective Altruism, such as your application to attend Effective Altruism Global.
+- That you provide to the Effective Ventures Foundation, such as your application to attend Effective Altruism Global.

 - That a third party provides to us, such as your application for a role that you subsequently agreed to share with us.